-If you find maintaining electrical systems an exciting career field, than this program may be for you.
-The two-and-a-half-year paid training program leads to the position of Electrical Technician.
-Electrical Technicians work in fossil or nuclear plants, where they maintain electrical and mechanical equipment.
-They perform preventive maintenance routines, failure analysis, and corrective maintenance tasks on equipment such as solenoids, relays, valves, motors, switches, controls, annunciators, and alarms.
+If you find maintaining electrical systems an exciting career field, then this program may be for you.
+The two-and-a-half-year paid training program leads to the position of electrical technician.
+Electrical technicians work in fossil or nuclear plants, where they maintain electrical and mechanical equipment.
+They perform preventive maintenance routines, failure analysis, and corrective maintenance tasks on equipment such as solenoids, relays, valves, motors, switches, controls, annunciators and alarms.
 They also dismantle and reassemble equipment.

 Current annual pay for the training program is as follows:

 - Period 3: $54,360